-The groundbreaking of Climeworks’ newest and largest direct air capture and storage plant represents a demonstrable step in the company’s ambitious scale-up plan: multi-megaton capacity by 2030, on track to deliver gigaton capacity by 2050.
+The groundbreaking of Climeworks’ newest and largest direct air capture and storage plant represents a demonstrable step in the company’s ambitious scale-up plan: multi-megaton capacity in the 2030s, on track to deliver gigaton capacity by 2050.
 In September 2021, Climeworks began operations of Orca, its first-of-a-kind plant, kick-starting the supply availability of high-quality carbon removal.

 Following a recent equity raise of USD 650m, Climeworks is focused on rapidly scaling-up capacity on the market.
 It will concentrate on implementing large modular direct air capture and storage facilities, investing in technological development, and growing its organization globally.

 Mammoth is Climeworks’ 18th project and its second commercial direct air capture and storage plant.
 It is designed with a nominal CO₂ capture capacity of 36’000 tons per year when fully operational – an order of magnitude larger than its Orca.
 Located in Iceland, construction is expected to last 18-24 months before operations start.